 |RED||Not clean for swimming or boating||>575 cfu/100 ml|

-Certain bacteria, viruses and other microorganisms can make you sick with stomach pains, rashes, breathing problems, diarrhea, or other intestinal problems.
-We test for the amount of E. coli bacteria in the water which is an indicator for all types of other "bad guys".
-These numbers represent a risk threshold, or the chance that you might get sick if you came in contact with water with a concentration of these bacteria.
-If a person follows the guidance used at theis website, they will have a less than 1% chance of contracting a water-borne disease.
+The different colored flags and bacteria count ranges represent different risk thresholds, which are based on the statistical chances of getting sick if you come in contact with water in these bacteria ranges.
+Some bacteria, viruses, and other microorganisms (“pathogens”) can make you sick with stomach pains, rashes, breathing problems, diarrhea, or other intestinal problems.
+We test for E. coli bacteria in the water as an indicator for all types of other pathogens or "bad guys."
 For more detailed information about bacteria standards for primary and secondary contact click here.